TheTechsTech/node-sys/README.md

-  isBlob, // True if value is a Blob, otherwise false. isFunction, // True if value is a Function, otherwise false. isDate, // True if value is a Date, otherwise false. isStream //True if value is a Stream, otherwise false } from 'node-sys';
+  isBlob, // True if value is a Blob, otherwise false. isFunction, // True if value is a Function, otherwise false. isDate, // True if value is a Date, otherwise false. isStream, // True if value is a Stream, otherwise false. isNull, // True if value is a null, otherwise false. isBool, // True if value is a boolean, otherwise false. isWindows, // True if platform a Windows OS, otherwise false. isLinux, // True if platform a Linux OS, otherwise false. isMac, // True if platform a Apple macOS, otherwise false.
+} from 'node-sys';
 ```